 There are, however, some ways to help you get past those first steps.

 Try sneaking out of the sanctuary a few minutes before the final announcements are over and get in to the coffee hour early.
 Stand somewhat near the door, and when someone walks by, be adventurous and say, “Hi” or “Come on in” or “Have a doughnut.”
 These interactions will be short, which your poor shy self will be able to tolerate, but it will establish a small connection, and you’ll be able to go back in about five minutes and start again.
 But, be careful not to throw elbows with official greeters if your church should have them.

 Since you’re all good Christians, I have to explain that a “wingman” is someone a man takes with him to singles’ bars to help divide a group of women.
 The man spots a pair of women and tells his wingman which one he’s interested in, and then it’s the wingman’s job to distract her friends.

 I am not suggesting you take a wingman to church.
 Rather, I would suggest that you try a similar approach with cupcakes.
 Bake some chocolate cupcakes, put icing and fancy sprinkles on them, and put them on a tray.
 Take them to coffee hour and walk around with the tray.
 If you spot a girl you’re interested in and she’s talking to friends, give cupcakes to her friends first so that their mouths are full and you can chat with the one you want.
-If you’re female trying to meet guys this way, the order in which you give the cupcakes is not as important since they’re more willing to talk with their mouths full.
+If you’re a shy female trying to meet guys this way, the order in which you give the cupcakes is not as important since they’re more willing to talk with their mouths full.

 Talk about the recipe you used; think of fancy things to say about the ingredients, like “Dutch cocoa powder” and “Mexican pure vanilla extract.”